Why do we run this project?

 More vulnerable individuals, who would otherwise not be able to afford legal advice, will receive the free professional legal advice and effective representation they need.
 This can have a profound effect on an individuals’ economic and social future, and by extension, society as a whole.

 The Pro Bono Legal Advice project provides free legal advice on immigration and criminal law, landlord, tenant and claims again the police, and family law.
 The aim is to ensure BAMER individuals have an accessible pathway to justice.

-We have a team of dedicated volunteers who support BAMER individuals to see the right qualified solicitor for free.
+We also have a team of dedicated volunteers who support BAMER individuals to see the right qualified solicitor for free.
 The solicitor can provide initial legal advice and guide them in the right direction on what actions they can take to resolve their problems.

 The EOU is also registered with the Office of the Immigration Services Commissioner to provide Immigration Advice at level 1.

 Our OISC registration number is N201700018